 If your filter is really dirty, you may need to do some mild scrubbing to remove all of the mess.
 Clean out the area where the filter sits, then put the filter back in place.

 Wipe down the exterior of the dishwasher door including the handle and control panel.
-Pay special attention to the side of the door opposite from where you stand while unloading the dishwasher, this side gets missed all the time.
+Pay special attention to the sides of the door.

 Remove the contents from each cabinet one at a time.
 Vacuum and wipe out the entire interior and don’t forget the underside of the shelves and back of the door.